Anne Hut (km2067) – Boyle Village (km2095)

 The trail was a mix of open grass fields and forest.
 Our feet were soaked immediately, first by the overgrown grass, then by the near constant puddles in the trail.
 There were small stream crossings but all the large ones were bridged.
 The waterways were running slightly silty and pretty full from all the rain.
 Considering we were following a river downstream all day, we did an awful lot of climbing above it to avoid slips.
 I felt as though I was going slightly uphill much of the time.
 It was all just the draining effect of the rain.

 We made it into town just after 4 pm and got the last 3 spots at Hanmer Backpacker, one dorm bed and a double room, perfect.
 We all got cleaned up and went to the local pub for dinner.
 I went with the standard hamburger.
 They had a special on jugs so we got cider and beer.
 The Isaacs cider on tap was surprisingly dry and good, so I’m a big fan of that now.
 We had time to shop for our resupply just before the 4 Square closed, then went back to the backpaker where I met about 4 more TA walkers hanging out in the lobby.
+(Edit: this is where I first met Isha from Belgium, who I would later run into again on the PCT—small world!).
 And then it was time for bed.
 Not a bad ending to a rainy day.